Process of

 Colors

-If the shape passes this first step of inspection, the expert will most
+If the shape passes this first step of inspection, an examination will most

-likely do a short evaluation of the decoration's color(s).
+likely include a short evaluation of the decoration and color(s) used.
 Here again,

 not fit a specific period of production, will result in an item being

-very earliest porcelain decorations of porcelain were made
+Some of the earliest painted porcelain color decorations of porcelain were made

-in blue on white ground.
+in blue and red color on a white ground.
 But, even the blue color tone

-times, this color itself may also help identification of Chinese
+times, this color itself also helps the identification or dating of Chinese

 antiques.
 See antique